Uremia: Diagnosis

 A detailed and accurate history and physical examination will help determine if uremia is acute or chronic.
 In the cases of acute uremia, causes may be identified and eliminated, leading to a higher chance for recovery of normal kidney function, if treated correctly.

 Blood tests

 Primary tests performed for the diagnosis of uremia are basic metabolic panel with serum calcium and phosphorus to evaluate the GFR, blood urea nitrogen and creatinine as well as serum potassium, phosphate, calcium and sodium levels.
-Principal abnormality is very low GFR (<30 mL/min).
+The principal abnormality is very low GFR (<30 mL/min).
 Uremia will demonstrate elevation of both urea and creatinine, likely elevated potassium, high phosphate and normal or slightly high sodium, as well as likely depressed calcium levels.
 As a basic work up a physician will also evaluate for anemia, and thyroid and parathyroid functions.
 Chronic anemia may be an ominous sign of established renal failure.
 The thyroid and parathyroid panels will help work up any symptoms of fatigue, as well as determine calcium abnormalities as they relate to uremia versus longstanding or unrelated illness of calcium metabolism.